-Hybrid Cloud Implementation: How to Integrate Cloud and On-Premises Applications
+Hybrid Cloud Integration: How to Integrate Cloud and On-Premises Applications

 Hybrid cloud is a new era in IT operations, according to Dell SVP Josh Kahn to Forbes.
 Unlocking the potential of the cloud requires organizations to “think about IT services rather than IT projects.”
 A focus on the technology and how it should work is a driver for effectively lending on-premises, private, and public resources to carry an IT workload.